kangzeroo/Kangzeroos-ES6-React-Redux-Boilerplate-2016/README.md

 	- redux-logger									// Logging every redux action in browser console to see "before" and "after" state
 	- redux-thunk									// Allow async actions in redux
 	- radium										// Programatic CSS via JS written with the component
-	- docker										// For containerizing the app.
+	- Docker										// For containerizing the app.
+This is not a node_module
+	- SideMenu									// A sidemenu component built-in.
 This is not a node_module
 ```

 ####Running on AWS EC2####